tonimelisma/onedrive-client/PROMPT_REVIEW.md

 Our intern attempted implementing parts of the @PRD.md with @ARCHITECTURE.md.
-Work is in @CHANGELOG.md

 Your job is to do a comprehensive code review and set things back on track.
 Look at both the detailed implementation as well as the big picture.
 Architecturally are we on the right track?
+Compare the work to golang best practices.
 Be tough but fair.

 0. What criteria will you use to evaluate the code?
 What does a senior mobile engineer do in a code review?
 1. Don't trust the markdown documents.
 Read the code as it is today on disk to understand its state and reason about it.